kitten/kitten.sh/pages/parser-generator-dsl/index.md

 and then adding in the rest of the grammar recursively.
 It passes on a `break` statement to the lower nodes, which those can use to break out of the block.

-> If you use labelled block statements in your own code it’s very likely that a
+> If you use labelled block statements in your code a reviewer may likely just either complain
-> reviewer may just either complain or even exclaim in confusion. 🤷
+> or even exclaim in confusion. 🤷

-The trickiest part here is to actually _read_ the code that the generator outputs, as it's clearly not very readable for people.
+The trickiest part here is to even _read_ the code that the generator outputs, as it's not very readable to humans.
 However, I believe it's the **most compact** code that can be generated given the requirements — and [Google's Closure Compiler](https://developers.google.com/closure/compiler) agrees!
 Closure Compiler actually outputs labelled block statements when inlining some functions into loops quite frequently as well.
 In fact, when I tried to _handcode_ a grammar